VesnaBozic/shell-script-commands/README.md

 Before computers had graphical interfaces, though, people typed instructions into a program called a command-line shell.
 Each time a command is entered, the shell runs some other programs, prints their output in human-readable form, and then displays a prompt to signal that it's ready to accept the next command.
 (Its name comes from the notion that it's the "outer shell" of the computer.)

-## What is the difference between the graphical file explorer and the command-line shell?
+## What is the shell?

-> They are both interfaces for issuing commands to the operating system.
+A shell is a special user program that provides an interface to the user to use operating system services.
+Shell accepts human-readable commands from the user and converts them into something which the kernel can understand.
+It is a command language interpreter that executes commands read from input devices such as keyboards or from files.
+The shell gets started when the user logs in or starts the terminal.

 ## Where are we in terminal?